EXPLAINER: What is behind Turkey's Syria incursion threats? - NewsBreak

 EXPLAINER: What is behind Turkey's Syria incursion threats?

-BEIRUT — (AP) — In northern Syria, residents are bracing for a new fight.
-With the world's attention focused on the war in Ukraine, Turkey's leader says he's planning a major military operation to push back Syrian Kurdish fighters and create a long sought-after buffer zone in the border area.
+In northern Syria, residents are bracing for a new fight.
+With the world’s attention focused on the war in Ukraine , Turkey's leader says he’s planning a major military operation to push back Syrian Kurdish fighters and create a long sought-after buffer zone in the border area.

 Tensions are high.
 Hardly a day passes by without an exchange of fire and shelling between the U.S.-backed Syrian Kurdish fighters, and Turkish forces and Turkey-backed Syrian opposition gunmen.